Excelsior College Required Exams for ASN Degree

 3

-Health Differences Across the Life Span 1 (e)
+Health Differences Across the Life Span 2

 3

-Health Differences Across the Life Span 2 (e)
+Health Differences Across the Life Span 3

 3

-Focused Clinical Competencies Assessment (FCCA) (f)
+Focused Clinical Competencies Assessment (FCCA) (g)

-Clinical Performance In Nursing Examination (CPNE®) (g)
+Clinical Performance In Nursing Examination (CPNE®) (i)

 8